maxfierrog/maxfierrog.github.io/content/posts/tensors-signals-kernels/index.md

 \psi_v : \mathbb{F}^1 \to V, \;\; \psi_v(\lambda) = v \lambda.
 $$

-When a basis for $V$ is fixed, the map $\psi_v$ is represented by an $n \times 1$ matrix (as an instance of theorem 3.9).
-This matrix is the familiar column of "coordinates" of $v$.
+When a basis for $V$ is fixed, the map $\psi_v$ is represented by an $n \times 1$ matrix (as an instance of theorem 3.9) -- the familiar column of "coordinates" of $v$.
 In particular, observe that scalar multiplication can be seen as matrix multiplication with a single-dimensional vector,

 $$
 \psi_v(\lambda) =
 \begin{bmatrix}
 v_1 \\
-v_2 \\
 \vdots \\
 v_{(\dim V)}
 \end{bmatrix}